-- (k) the first sequence is comprised by an essential gene (or RNA thereof) and the second sequence is comprised by an essential or virulence gene (or RNA thereof); or - (1) the first sequence is comprised by a virulence gene (or RNA thereof) and the second sequence is comprised by an essential or virulence gene (or RNA thereof). - 15.
+- (k) the first sequence is comprised by an essential gene (or RNA thereof) and the second sequence is comprised by an essential or virulence gene (or RNA thereof); or - (l) the first sequence is comprised by a virulence gene (or RNA thereof) and the second sequence is comprised by an essential or virulence gene (or RNA thereof). - 15.
 The vector of concept 14 inside a host cell comprising one or more Cas that are operable with cRNA (eg, single guide RNA) encoded by the vector. - 10 16.
 The use, system or vector of any preceding concept, wherein the HM-CRISPR array comprises multiple copies of the same spacer. - 17.
 The use, system or vector of any preceding concept, wherein the vector(s) comprises a plurality of HM-CRISPR arrays. - 18.
 The use, system or vector of any preceding concept, wherein each vector is a virus or phage. - 19.
 The use, system or vector of any preceding concept, wherein the system or vector comprises two, three or more of copies of nucleic acid sequences encoding crR-NAs (eg, gRNAs), wherein the copies comprise the same spacer sequence for targeting a host cell sequence (eg, a virulence, resistance or essential gene sequence). - 20.
-The use, system or vector of concept 20, wherein the 25 copies are split between two or more vector CRISPR arrays. - 21.
+The use, system or vector of concept 20, wherein the copies are split between two or more vector CRISPR - 21.
 A bacterial host cell comprising a system or vector recited in any preceding concept. - 22.
-The use, system, vector or cell of any preceding concept, wherein the array is in combination with an antibiotic agent; or the use comprising exposing the host cells to a first antibiotic, wherein the target sequence is comprised by an antibiotic resistance gene for resistance to said first antibiotic. - a single guide RNA (gRNA), eg provided by the vector.
-35 23.
-The use, system, vector or cell of any preceding concept, wherein the host cell is a Staphylococcus, Streptococcus, Pseudomonas, Salmonella, Listeria, E coli, Desulfovibrio, or Clostridium host cell. - 24.
+The use, system, vector or cell of any preceding concept, wherein the array is in combination with an antibiotic agent; or the use comprising exposing the host cells to a first antibiotic, wherein the target sequence is comprised by an antibiotic resistance gene for resistance to said first antibiotic. - wherein the host cell is a Staphylococcus, Streptococcus, Pseudomonas, Salmonella, Listeria, E. coli, Desulfovibrio, or Clostridium host cell. - 24.
 The use, system or cell of any one of concepts 1 to 13 or 16 to 23, wherein each vector is according to concept 14 or 15. - 25.
 The use, system, vector or cell of any preceding concept wherein host cell population growth is reduced by of at least 5-fold compared to the growth of a population of said host cells not transformed with said HM-array or a nucleotide sequence encoding said gRNA. - 26.
 The use, system, vector or cell of any preceding concept wherein host cell population growth on a surface is inhibited.
 In an example, the population is in contact with a human tissue surface (eg, a gut tissue surface, eg, in vivo or ex vivo). - 27.
-The use, system, vector or cell of any preceding concept wherein the first bacteria are probiotic, commensal or symbiotic with humans (eg, in the human gut). - wherein the first and second bacteria are both Firmicutes and are bacteria of different species or strains; or wherein the first bacteria are Enterobacteriaceae and the second bacteria are Firmicutes. - (i) the first sequence is comprised by an antibiotic resis- 60 29.
-The use, system, vector or cell of any preceding concept wherein the host cells are archaeal cells instead of bacterial cells or each population is an archaeal population instead of a bacterial population. - 30.
+The use, system, vector or cell of any preceding concept wherein the first bacteria are probiotic, commensal or symbiotic with humans (eg, in the human gut). - wherein the first and second bacteria are both Firmicutes and are bacteria of different species or strains; or wherein the first bacteria are Enterobacteriaceae and the second bacteria are Firmicutes. - wherein the host cells are archaeal cells instead of bacterial cells or each population is an archaeal population instead of a bacterial population. - 30.
 The use of any one of concepts 1, 4, 5, 7-13, 16-20 and 22-29 for treating an industrial or an ex vivo medical fluid, surface, apparatus or container; or for treating a waterway, water, a beverage, a foodstuff or a cosmetic, wherein the host cell(s) are comprised by or on the fluid, surface, apparatus, container, waterway, water, beverage, foodstuff or cosmetic.